 Problem: The IDMP family of standards defines a data model focused on the regulatory needs for identification products, starting with marketing authorisation and looking at pharmacovigilance.
 Between these activities, there is a range of diverse domains (identified in this document), which have their own data needs.
-IDMP is not intended to replace all those models, but there is little awareness of the real impact of IDMP in the data models of the other processes.
+IDMP is not intended to replace all those

-Background: The IDMP logical model requirements is a WP-1 deliverable.
+Background: The IDMP logical model requirements is a WP 1 deliverable.
 IDMP extensively details some of the data models, but there is still a need for creation of one logical model to facilitate IDMP implementation with FHIR in the regulatory domain and by other processes such as ePrescription (which as well shall benefit of its own logical model).
 More generally, any implementation guide should be based on a standards agnostic logical model at a detailed level of granularity that can cover several domains or use cases.
 (See Chapter 4.2.2.).

 Impact consideration: Starting with logical models is not uncommon in health IT standards but is not available in several instances used today (e.g., ISO, HL7, IHE).
-In this space, the

-IDMP logical model is a priority to support the development of other logical models and boost implementations.
+In this space, the IDMP logical model is a priority to support the development of other logical models and boost implementations.